chb/ccdaScorecard/README.md

 * Severity free-text lives in a "text" element while medication free-text and immunization free-text are in a "code's" "original."

+reported:
 * What does it mean when a text has text _and_ a reference, and they both are non-emtpy and non-identical?

+reported:
+* ActReason code in examples is 2.16.840.1.113883.11.19725 ; but in the published table it is listed as 2.16.840.1.113883.5.8 .
+Appears examples are wrong in the CCDA 1.1 spec + accompanying XML files.

+reported:
+* what is a Medication Activity's or Immunization Activity's "code" element?
+  (CDA and RIM don't seem to say -- different from routeCode, or approachSiteCode).